Mustapha Farrakhan Jr.

-Mustapha Farrakhan Jr. (born November 2, 1988) is an American former professional basketball player.
+Mustapha Farrakhan Jr. (born November 2, 1988) is an American professional basketball player.
 He played college basketball for the University of Virginia.
+Farrakhan has also played in the NBA Summer League, the NBA G League, and the Australian National Basketball League.

 Early life

 Farrakhan is the grandson of Nation of Islam leader Louis Farrakhan and Khadijah Farrakhan.
-His father, Mustapha Farrakhan, is the Supreme Captain of the Nation of Islam.
+His father, Mustapha Farrakhan Sr., is the Supreme Captain of the Nation of Islam.

-Farrakhan was born in Harvey, Illinois and attended Thornton Township High School.
-Farrakhan has a major in Sociology and is a practicing member of the Nation of Islam.
+Farrakhan was born in Harvey, Illinois, and attended Thornton Township High School.
+Farrakhan majored in sociology at the University of Virginia.
+As of 2011, he was a practicing member of the Nation of Islam.

 College career

 Farrakhan played four years of college basketball at the University of Virginia.
 In his final year of college, he averaged 13.5 points, 2.8 rebounds and 1.8 assists in 31 games played.

 Professional career

-2011–12 season
+2011–2012 season

 Farrakhan went undrafted in the 2011 NBA draft.
-On November 3, 2011, Farrakhan was selected by the Bakersfield Jam in first round of the 2011 NBA Development League Draft.
+On November 3, 2011, Farrakhan was selected by the Bakersfield Jam in the first round of the 2011 NBA Development League Draft.